External Visual Inspection

 handling, testing, transport, and use.
 Wire bond shear and pull are performed after decapsulation.
 Solder

 ball shear applies to all SMT packages except flip-chip and is conducted prior to PCB assembly.
-We shear

 SEM Inspection